 All right, this is it.
 Review your EC2 instance and click on launch.
 It will take few minutes to set up and you will see your Amazon EC2 running.

 One more thing.
 Once you click on launch, Amazon will ask you to create key pair which is very important.
 Select create new pair and give a name to your private key, once done click on “Download keypair” and Launch the instance.

-Click on Launch and you should see similar screen like this in a minute.
+Click on Launch and you should see a similar screen like this in a minute.

 Connecting to your Amazon EC2 Linux box.

-I hope you have downloaded your private key somewhere in your computer.
+I hope you have downloaded your private key somewhere on your computer.
 Now if you are using Windows you might need to use Putty.
-I use Mac and i will show you how to connect using basic SSH using our private keypair.
-You can use SSH on Linux machine too.
+I use Mac and I will show you how to connect using basic SSH using our private keypair.
+You can use SSH on a Linux machine too.

-Now to connect to your Amazon EC2 Linux box, run following command in your Terminal.
+Now to connect to your Amazon EC2 Linux box, run the following command in your Terminal.

 Here is my screen.

 All right.
 You are now connected to your Amazon EC2 box.
-Its time to install Node.js and NPM and run simple Express server.
+It’s time to install Node.js and NPM and run a simple Express server.